Learn How to Make a Fitted Sheet

-A fitted sheet, or "bottom sheet" as it's often called, may be incredibly difficult to fold, but they're easy to sew.
-They also make beds look smooth and inviting.
-This simple pattern for making your own fitted sheets provides you with lots of bedding options.
+A fitted sheet, or "bottom sheet" as it's often called, may be incredibly difficult to fold, but it is easy to sew.
+This simple tutorial for making your own fitted sheets provides you with lots of bedding options.

-- Flat sheets (Typically you need to use a larger size than the sheet you're making.)
+- Flat sheets (use a larger size than the sheet you're making)

-- Fitted sheets that are too large for a mattress
+- Fitted sheets that are too large for the mattress

 - Duvet covers